lennard134/TicketToRideLAMAS/index.md

 train card that will add to the route card worth the most points.

 #### End-game
-The game can be ended in three ways:
-* When an agent has claimed a connection, and it has only two trains left, every agent has only one turn left;
-* When an agent accomplished all route cards;
+The game can be ended in three ways, the first way is when an agent has only two trains left, every agent can do a last turn after which the game is ended.
+The second way is when an agent has finished all route cards, the game ends directly.
-* When all agents in subsequent turns cannot draw any cards anymore, neither from the open nor closed deck.
+The last way to end a game is when all agents in subsequent turns cannot draw any card anymore, neither from the open, nor from the closed deck.
+In that case the game ends as well.
+The winner is determined based on the points scored.
+The score is based on the finished route cards which all have their own value.
+Besides that, an agent receives points for individual connections.
+If an agent did not finish a route card it will receive a penalty by deducting the route card's value from its score.

-## Model
+## Kripke Model
+Uitwerken:
+  - Claimed connection that gives information -> Common knowledge \[connection of shortest route V ...
+V ...
+V ...\]
+  - Public announcement after completing route -> Common knowledge
+  - Public announcement after block -> Common knowledge after announcement

 Let us define the following sets:
 * $$A=\{a_1,a_2,\dots,a_m\}$$ be the set of $$m$$ agents;
 * $$D=\{d_1,d_2,\dots,d_n\}$$ be the set of $$n$$ destination cards in the game;